 GAK prides itself on being one step ahead of customer needs, and providing a rich user experience through all of its sales channels.
-“Customers’ expectations are increasingly all the time,” notes Max McKellar, GAK’s co-Managing Director.
+“Customers’ expectations are increasing all the time,” notes Max McKellar, GAK’s co-Managing Director.

 As web browsing has moved from the desktop to mobiles, and strong communities have formed on social media, GAK wanted to be able to reach its customers where they are, and harness all of the latest tools to help them choose and buy its products.
-This meant providing high-quality images that could be appreciated just as well on mobile devices, video content showing its instruments in action, and the ability to buy in convenient ways – from Paypal to easy finance options.
+This meant providing high-quality images that could be appreciated just as well on mobile devices, video content showing its instruments in action, and the ability to buy in convenient ways – from Paypal and Apple Pay to easy finance options.

 The proof of the project’s success was seen immediately in GAK’s financial results.
-In its first quarter of being live with the new retail system and web site, it saw revenues grow by 10% compared to the same period a year earlier.
+In its first quarter of being live with the new retail system and website, it saw revenues grow by 10% compared to the same period a year earlier.

 “One Beyond has given us incredible value for money,” Mr McKellar says.
 “Most importantly we now have a very powerful business asset – our relationship with One Beyond is such that we own the code, which gives us control over our future without being locked into a licence fee.
 Meanwhile the system is so scalable and flexible we can develop it however we choose.”

-Thanks to the enhanced digital experience and support for Paypal, GAK has seen an increase in sales from outside the UK – without actively marketing its products abroad.
+GAK has seen an increase in sales from outside the UK – without actively marketing its products abroad.
 It sees this as its next business opportunity.
 GAK wants to exploit the easy adaptability of the new system to develop tailored web front-ends for different audiences, each with its own branding and imagery but linked to the same logistics systems.
 “This is a project we’re continuing to roll out in phases,” Mr McKellar says.

 Nothing is out of bounds now, thanks to the freedom One Beyond has given us.